 Steve Izen, Co-Founder at Orderbot Software Inc.

-20. What are the costs in their quote?
+20. What costs are included in their quote?

 Costs will normally be broken into the following categories:

-Transportation costs: The standard shipment cost of sending your products from your factory to your warehouse.
+Transportation costs: Shipping products from your factory to your warehouse.

-Receiving costs: What your warehouse 3PL partner will charge you for offloading your products from your transportation provider and into their warehouse.
+Receiving costs: Offloading products from your transportation provider to their warehouse.

-Warehousing fees: Usually a monthly fee based on the amount of space used.
-Often charged per pallet.
+Warehousing fees: Usually a monthly fee based on the amount of space used and charged per pallet.

-As an example, here is a recent quote from a San Diego based third party logistics company Sourcify received:
+For example, here’s a recent quote from a San Diego based 3PL Sourcify received:

-By comparison, FBA recently rolled out their own pricing approach found here:
+By comparison, FBA recently rolled out their own pricing approach: